 - Providing year-long support through regular visits and check-ins

 So, how much is an au pair?
-The total live in au pair cost per year is about $19,759.
+The total live-in au pair cost per year is about $20,960.
 This includes the au pair's stipend (paid directly by the host family), flights, training, and visa, year-long support from a local Area Director, and the program costs to place the perfect caregiver with your family.

 These caregivers have multifaceted roles that add a new dynamic to the households they join.
 So, what exactly does an au pair do?

 First and foremost, an au pair is a dedicated caregiver for your children.
 Au pairs are young childcare professionals who travel from around the world to live and work with families in the United States.
 They bring traditions, language, experiences, and more from their home countries, creating incredible cultural exchange opportunities for host families.

 As part of their cultural exchange program, au pairs work to provide a family with childcare for up to 10 hours a day, up to a total of 45 hours per week.
 This means they have a flexible schedule that can change to meet your family's needs.